IvisionLab/dental-image/README.md

 - All users agree to take full responsibility and pay all damages, claims, judgments or expenses resulting from the use of the UFBA_PANORAMIC_DENTAL_IMAGES dataset.

 ## Request Dataset
-Please send an e-mail to lrebouca@ufba.br to receive, by email, a link of the UFBA_PANORAMIC_DENTAL_IMAGES dataset.
+Please send an e-mail to lrebouca@ufba.br to receive, a download link of the UFBA_PANORAMIC_DENTAL_IMAGES dataset.
 Your e-mail must be sent from a valid institutional account, and include the following text:

 Subject: Request to download UFBA_PANORAMIC_DENTAL_IMAGES dataset.